BetterThanButter/ada_data_story/index.md

 Let's take a more detailed look on this data.
 On the current step we can already observe some intersting insights about the data we have:

-1. For all topics we have a dramatic decrease of quotes occcurence during June 2010 and also for January, March, June and November 2016. **As we have very quite big set of tags and significant number of quotes we could conclude that it could be a problem of dataset.** It is important to take into account such a details for the future analysis.
+1. For all topics we have a dramatic decrease of quotes occcurence during June 2010 and also for January, March, June and November 2016. **As we have quite big set of tags and significant number of quotes we could conclude that it could be a problem of dataset.** It is important to take into account such a details for the future analysis.
 2. Besides the issues with a couple of periods, the dataset provides as a very clear and reasonable data.
 For example we observe very high occurence of the `financial crisis` at the end of 2008 and in the beginning of 2020.
 These dates correspond to big financial cirsis at USA and COVID pandemy start resepctively.
 3. The second interesting example is `brexit` tag that literally does not exist before the 2016 and afer shows a disruptive growth to one of the most popular.

+### Data Enrichment
+Previously we descibed the concept that each point in the dataset is a pair of the idea and the person who was quoted.
+Of course, there are a lot of the quotes without any sense, but in this case we could treat them as "idea-empty" phrases.
+In order to get more insights about the data we merged on of the data subsets ('climate-change') with a **WikiData API**.
+As a result we obtain personal data for the persons linked with the quote.
+In some cases several persons are associated with the quote, in such cases we use majority vote if possible or randomly in equivalent cases.
+### Identifying biases
+As we know, the dataset was collected by parsing the data the news articles in English.
+It meanse that our dataset could be presentative only for the English-speakers part of the world.
+Our hypothesis is that big part of the content would be produced by USA and UK.
+In order to check thi bias we plot the quotes distribution by countries for `climate change` for 2008.

+{% include initial_analysis/countries_distribution_climate_change_2008.html %}

 **Bold** and _Italic_ and `Code` text